Islam in Haiti: History

 In 2000, Nawoon Marcellus, a member of Fanmi Lavalas from San Raphael, became the first Muslim elected to the Chamber of Deputies of Haïti.

 After the 2010 Haiti earthquake, the numerous relief organizations included Islamic oriented organizations.
-By 2011, the capital Port-Au-Prince had at least five mosques, a Muslim parliament member and a nightly local television program devoted to Islam.
+By 2011, the capital Port-au-Prince had at least five mosques, a Muslim parliament member and a nightly local television program devoted to Islam.

+Currently, Haiti does not recognize Islamic marriages, and does not recognize Islamic clergy.
+Because of the safety concerns, it is not always possible for Muslims to practice their religion safely.

 Demographics

+The population of Muslims in Haiti is ~10,000.
+Most Muslims are local Haitians and immigrants from Trinidad and Tobago.
 Majority of the Muslims in Haiti are Sunni Muslims.
+There are also members of the Ahmaddiyya community, which in 2021, had their community registered with the BOW (Bureau of Worship).
+They also had schools registered with the Ministry of Education, which allowed students to take exams.

+Some of the members of the Islamic community are also members of the Nation of Islam.
+Louis Farrakhan visited after the earthquake.